Last Revision Date: April 2021

 While using our service, we may ask you to provide us with certain personal data that can be used to contact or identify you.
 This includes:

 - Email address

 - Place of work

-We may also collect information from individuals, users and non-users, who contact us, via email, telephone or web submission.
+We may also collect information from individuals who contact us, via email, telephone or web submission.
 This will include name, email address and in some cases telephone number, and details related to your place of work.

 We may use your personal data for providing the Service, including to: